reem-shaikh/70DaysOfCode/main/8-01/readme.md

 ```
 #### when to use promise?
 1. Instead of callback hell, use promise and then chaining,
-2. when you use asynchronous function you can use promise
+2. when you use asynchronous function, prefer to use promise instead of callback

 > another example
 ```bash